redcanaryco/helm-charts/charts/linux-edr-sensor/README.md

 A Helm chart for deploying the Red Canary Linux EDR Sensor to Kubernetes

+<table><td><h3>Disclaimer: Pre-release Helm Chart</h3>

+Please be advised that the Helm chart provided here is currently in a pre-release state and has not yet reached general availability (GA).
+While we have taken great care to ensure its functionality and reliability, it may still undergo changes and improvements before the final GA version is released.

+We encourage you to use this pre-release version for testing and evaluation purposes.
+However, it is not recommended for production environments or critical workloads at this stage.
+Keep in mind that features, configuration options, and other aspects of the chart may evolve before the GA release.

+Your feedback and insights are invaluable to us as we work towards refining and enhancing the Helm chart.
+Feel free to report any issues, suggestions, or observations you encounter during your testing.
+We greatly appreciate your understanding and support as we strive to deliver a robust and feature-rich chart for your use.

+Thank you for your interest in our project and for participating in its development journey.

+Sincerely,<br>
+The Red Canary Team
+</td></table><br>

 Our unique lightweight agent was designed to silently collect telemetry data while minimizing any possible performance impact.
 Red Canary [Linux EDR](https://redcanary.com/products/linux-edr/) and MDR extends Managed Detection and Response to your entire on-prem and cloud Linux infrastructure with deep Linux threat detection expertise and experience.

 ## System requirements for the Linux EDR sensor